baendlorel/archiver/README.md

 List all entries in the archive.

-- The list will contain time, id, target name and original directory
+- The list will contain archived time, id, target name and original directory
 - If the target is a directory, the color of its name will be blue
 - The color of `<id>` is magenta.